Friday, July 26, 2013

 Sunrises and moonrises on the eastside

 On the sunrise side of the island, where we have a house, the surf changes dramatically from season to season; calm and easy-going in the summer, wild and pounding in the winter.
 There is a thriving coral reef that is a favourite with the day-trippers.
 The dive boats drop snorkelers and divers into the surf to explore the long reef that runs the length of the island and continues further south to Belize.
-It is ranked as the second longest reef in the world.
-However, swimming on the eastern side is a bit trickier, not because the coral is skin-tearing-sharp but it is lumpy underfoot, making the walk out to swimming-depth challenging.
-But in exchange for the bother of coral underfoot, we get turtles, lots of turtles laying their eggs in my neighbours’ yard, or on the beach in front of our houses.
+It is ranked as the second-longest reef in the world.
+However, swimming on the eastern side is a bit trickier, not because the coral is skin-tearing-sharp, but it is lumpy underfoot, making the walk out to swimming depth challenging.
+But in exchange for the bother of coral underfoot, we get turtles, lots of turtles laying their eggs on the beach in front of our houses.
 We think it’s a good trade-off.

 The one beach-oriented activity that surpasses all others is weddings.

-There have been a hundreds of weddings celebrated in various beach locations around the island.
+There have been hundreds of weddings celebrated in various beach locations around the island.
 Good friends Bob and Leanne Frye, and Chris and Marianne Shannon chose beaches on opposite sides of the island.
-This year I witnessed the communal Valentine’s Day weddings at Punta Sur.
+This year, I witnessed the communal Valentine’s Day weddings at Punta Sur.

 Hasta Luego